Jefferson County is named for Thomas Jefferson, who was President of the United States from 1801 to 1809.

 Contractor: PCL Construction Services, Inc.

 Description: The building faces east and is a five story brick, concrete and glass structure.
-The building is located on spacious grounds.
-The building is an “X” shape with four wings radiating from the center.
+The building is located on spacious grounds to the south of the center of Golden.
+The building is an “X” shape with four curved wings radiating from the center.
 The central tower has glass windows on east and west sides and has an atrium rising to a glass skylight.
 The semi-circular building on the north houses the courts and the semi-circular building on the south houses the administration.
+The building houses the District Court and County Court of the 1st Judicial District.

 Photos taken 2011